Example Features

 No. See above.

-How much history is used to train your models?
+How much history is used to train the CropProphet crop yield/production models?

 At the county level, we use weather and crop data since 1981.
 For the state and national level, we add additional predictors such as the USDA crop condition reports that are available starting in 1986.